 Spanish 772 Spain Today: (Preq. at least TWO Span 500-level courses) This course develops critical understanding of the historical, political, social and cultural forces that have shaped the Spanish nation (including the Spanish Civil War), and their role in contributing to contemporary Spanish society and culture.
 During the course, which includes a 4.5-week Study Tour in Spain, students will familiarize themselves with the main characteristics of contemporary Spanish culture, society, education, and family life, through active reflection on the geography, history, art, and contemporary realities they observe.
 Research projects will center on an aspect of “Spain Today” and will include academic articles and books, as well as critical observations of history, culture, and contemporary life collected while in small towns, urban centers, museums, and/or historical landmarks in Spain.
 See general projects and research from the 2019 group (Spanish Majors and Minors Present Research from the Summer in Spain Program) and read about Emory’s video diary ethnography project for 772 (Emory Mathes’s Summer in Spain… in 60 seconds!

-Students arrange their own travel, allowing flexibility in their preferred departure (US) airport and giving them the option to stay in Spain or explore Europe independently when the program ends.
-However, all participants must plan to arrive in Madrid by Monday, May 31, no later than 12:00pm.
-Dr. Bender is happy to help answer travel questions or offer advice or suggestions.
-The (estimated) cost of travel IS INCLUDED in the estimated program fee on the education abroad website.
+Students arrange their own travel, allowing flexibility in their preferred departure (US) airport and the option to stay in Spain or explore Europe independently when the program ends.
+However, all participants must plan to arrive in Madrid by [date], no later than 12:00pm.
+Dr. Bender is happy to help answer travel questions or offer advice.
+The (estimated) cost of travel IS INCLUDED as a $1600 out-of-pocket expense in the estimated program budget from Education Abroad.

-If you are interested in participating in “Spain Today: Madrid-Pamplona-Barcelona” this summer, contact Dr. Bender (rmbender).
-Make sure to check out 2019’s program on social media (#KSUSummerSpain2019) and follow #KStateSpanish on Instagram, Facebook, and Twitter, so you never miss an update!
-You can read about Emory’s experience in 2019 and view her 1-second-everyday video diary here: Emory Mathes’s Summer in Spain… in 60 seconds!
+If you are interested in participating in “Spain Today: Madrid-Pamplona-Barcelona”, contact Dr. Bender (rmbender).
+Make sure to check out 2019’s program on social media (#KSUSummerSpain2019) and follow @KStateSpanish on Instagram, Facebook, and Twitter, so you never miss an update!
+Read about Emory’s 2019 experience and view her 1-second-everyday video diary here: Emory Mathes’s Summer in Spain… in 60 seconds!

-In the meantime, check out other fantastic experiences some K-State Spanish majors and minors have had in Spain for an entire semester… and in South America for several weeks in the summer.
+Check out other fantastic experiences our K-State Spanish majors and minors have had in Spain for an entire semester… and in South America for several weeks in the summer.